 Yams, which are rarely seen in the U.S. and Canada but are a staple in tropical regions, can grow up to seven feet in length.
-The name is thought to derive from the West African word nyami, "to eat".
+The word "yam" is thought to derive from the West African word nyami, which means "to eat."

 edit Source of confusion

 In the United States, firm varieties of sweet potatoes were produced before soft varieties.
 When soft varieties were first grown commercially, there was a need to differentiate between the two.
 African slaves had already been calling the ‘soft’ sweet potatoes ‘yams’ because they resembled the yams in Africa.
 Thus, ‘soft’ sweet potatoes were referred to as ‘yams’ to distinguish them from the ‘firm’ varieties.

 Today the U.S. Department of Agriculture requires labels with the term ‘yam’ to be accompanied by the term ‘sweet potato.’
 Unless you specifically search for yams, which are usually found in an international market, you are probably eating sweet potatoes!